bernmic/pi-hole/README.md

 }
 ```

 Url is the complete Api-Url (eg. http://localhost/admin/admin.php).
-The hashed password can be found in /etc/pihole/setupVars.conf unter WEBPASSWORD.
+The hashed password can be found in /etc/pihole/setupVars.conf under WEBPASSWORD.